Since completing university, Paul has worked as a bookseller; librarian; and freelance writer. Born in the UK, he now lives in Florida.

 Why is marijuana against the law?
 It grows naturally upon our planet.
-Doesn't the idea of making nature against the law seem to you a bit . . . unnatural.— Bill Hicks
+Doesn't the idea of making nature against the law seem to you a bit . . . unnatural.

 - We have enough problems caused by cigarettes and alcohol without legalizing another intoxicant that has associated health problems.

-- Cannabis can act as a gateway drug and lead people on to more serious drugs such as cocaine, methamphetamine, and heroin.
+- According to some studies, cannabis can act as a gateway drug and lead people to more serious drugs such as cocaine, methamphetamine, and heroin.

 - Incidents of driving while under the effects of marijuana would increase.